vtexdocs/dev-portal-content/docs/guides/Integration Guides/pii-platform-version.md

 [/block]
 ## Integration

-In order to implement these features in your store, you must make some commerce features adaptations, according to the guide [Changes and limitations of PII-compliant accounts](https://developers.vtex.com/vtex-rest-api/docs/adaptations-and-limitations).
+In order to implement these features in your store, you must make some commerce features adaptations, according to the guide [Changes and limitations of the PII platform version](https://developers.vtex.com/vtex-rest-api/docs/adaptations-and-limitations).

-And to learn how to manage shopper data in a PII-compliant way, see our [Profile System guide](https://developers.vtex.com/vtex-rest-api/docs/profile-system).
+And to learn how to manage shopper data, see our [Profile System guide](https://developers.vtex.com/vtex-rest-api/docs/profile-system).